Psychoanalysis and music: History

-Theories and Therapeutic Techniques
+Theories and therapeutic techniques

-Musical therapy involves different techniques of improving someone's quality of life.
+Music therapy involves different techniques of improving someone's quality of life.
 In Oliver Sack's book, Musicophilia he discusses several different ways that music can help people with dementia.
 Specifically, the perception of music, and the memories that are involved with music enable patients to make improvements in their cognitive powers, emotions, thoughts, feelings of freedom, stability, organization, and focus.

 The aspect of emotion is a key element in what brings music and psychoanalysis together; they both involve a way of communicating emotion.
-In an article, about Music therapy and group work, the authors discuss how music and active listening play an important role in helping someone suffering from a mental illness improve their well being.
+In an article, about Music therapy and group work, the authors discuss how music and active listening play an important role in helping someone suffering from a mental illness improve their well-being.
 For example, in music, attunement, is how listeners are able to connect with others while listening to and making the music.

 When a psychoanalytic therapist uses music with his patients, it makes for a more open experience.
 The patient is more apt to respond positively because they have more time to respond.
 Unlike most normal conversations and psychoanalytic questioning from a therapist, the music is not as intimidating for a patient to interact with; it allows the patient to free his or her thoughts with more ease.

 Another reason music is being used as a method of therapy is due to its relational improvisation.
 Relational improvisation is a listeners ability to remember certain stories form their past and resonate them to the lyrics and schematic patterns of a song.
 This helps the patients get out frustrations with day to day challenges without causing any harm to themselves or others.